mdn/kuma/docs/installation-vagrant.rst

 Vagrant environment evolved to make development easier, and the production configuration was maintained by the operations team.
 For example, Vagrant switched the operating system from CentOS_ to Ubuntu_, and the provisioning system from Puppet_ to Ansible_.
 The Puppet scripts used to maintain the production infrastructure have evolved, and can not be published or reused for development due to configuration secrets.
-Both systems work, but it is less likely that the development environment can be use to reproduce production issues, or that the development environment can be used as a testbed for infrastructure changes.
+Both systems work, but it is less likely that the development environment can be used to reproduce production issues, or that the development environment can be used as a testbed for infrastructure changes.

 Starting in 2011, Kuma is moving to Docker for development, testing, and deployment.
 Docker is now the primary development environment, and the :doc:`Docker setup instructions <installation>` should be used by new developers.

 Until the transition is complete, we cover development with both the Docker and the Vagrant environments.
-We do not plan to keep feature parity between the environments, and will only fix critial errors in Vagrant provisioning.
+We do not plan to keep feature parity between the environments, and will only fix critical errors in Vagrant provisioning.

 There are common issues encountered when provisioning Vagrant, or maintaining a long-lived installation.
 See the `Errors`_ section for tips and tricks, as well